skyventuree/Simply-Love-SM5/README.md

   * 日本語
   * Polski
   * Português Brasileiro (incomplete, translator wanted)
+  * Vietnamese (incomplete, need more font glyph for VN characters)

 The current language can be changed in Simply Love under *System Options*.